ferrighi/satellite_passage/README.md

 # dependecies
 This modules depend on libraries, OL5 and ol-switcher, and requires kml files to be available under the files/kml folder.

+# how to enable the module
+The module creates a block "Sentinel Passage" that can be placed on any page.

+# configuration
+The zoom, and center of map can be configured in the administration page.